matthewschenk/Spatial-DS-schenk/Assignments/program_5/README.md

 seconds, though a screenshot will be captured and saved as "screen_shot_query2.png".

 python query2.py earthquakes mag 7 min 10 200

 python query2.py meteroites year 1990 min 30 300

 The above commands are sample queries that will show:
 Earthquakes with a magnitude of 7 minimum, 10 results if that many, in a 200 mile search radius upon click Meteorites from the year 1990, 30 results if that many, in a 300 mile search radius.
 Both of these will show for a few seconds, be screen captured like above and saved as the same file name.
+In the file itself, when setting sys.argv[x] to variables there are more available fields to choose from.

 Query3
-This python program can be run from the gitbash commandline with: python query3.py [feature] [min_pts] [eps]
+This python program can be run from the gitbash commandline with:

+python query3.py [feature] [min_pts] [eps]

 python query3.py volcanos 5 15